inspektor-gadget/Contribfest-KubeCon-NA2025/README.md

-# Contribfest: Inspektor Gadget Contribfest: Enhancing the Observability and Security of Your K8s Clusters Through an easy to use Framework
+# Inspektor Gadget Contribfest: Enhancing the Observability and Security of Your K8s Clusters Through an easy to use Framework

 Welcome to our contribfest.
-Please follow this guide to get access to the dev enrivonment and the different exercises we have prepared for you.
+Please follow this guide to get access to the dev environment and the different exercises we have prepared for you.

 ## Prerequisites